Network downtime caused by security attacks is costing large enterprises more than $30 million a year, according

 "The point is, they are only reporting to us what they know about," Wilson said.
-"There are targeted security solutions available for organizations of every size, and I think once they see just how much money they're losing due to security attack downtime, they'll be more interested in making special investments to put a
+"There are targeted security solutions available for organizations of every size, and I think once they see just how much money they're losing due to security attack downtime, they'll be more interested in making special investments to put a stop to it."

 The amount of money lost includes both revenue lost because of slow or non-working systems and also lost productivity when systems are functioning properly.